BenDQL/CCS_Blog/posts/week3-blog-post.md

 <iframe src="https://editor.p5js.org/BenDQL/full/2FvpealFh"width="600" height="650"></iframe>

 Once a circle's radius exceeds the `maxRadius` vaule, the circle will becaome much larger than the canvas size, and that means the circle won't be seen by the viewers.
 Therefore, the radius of those circles should be reset to 0.
-This ensure that each circle gradually becaomes larger, than repeat the animation again from a small circle on the center of the canvas, over and over again.
+This ensure that each circle gradually becomes larger and larger, then repeat the animation again from a small circle on the center of the canvas, over and over again.

 ```js
   updateRadius() {